Georgia crash on Interstate 95 leaves 6 dead, including 3 children, officials say

 Six people were killed – including three children – after a head-on collision on Interstate 95 in Georgia early Sunday, according to officials.

-The Georgia State Patrol told FOX5 the deadly crash happened around 2:05 a.m. near the Exit 76 on-ramp to the interstate in Liberty County, located about 30 miles south of Savannah.
+The Georgia State Patrol told Fox 5 the deadly crash happened around 2:05 a.m. near the Exit 76 on-ramp to the interstate in Liberty County, located about 30 miles south of Savannah.

 Officials said a Lexus RX350 with Florida license plates driven by 77-year-old man had been traveling in the wrong direction in the left lane on the interstate.
-The Lexus then struck head-on a Nissan Rogue with an adult female driver, adult passenger, and three children inside.
+The Lexus then struck head-on a Nissan Rogue with an adult female driver, adult passenger and three children inside.

 HAWAII'S DILLINGHAM AIRFIELD, WHERE 11 SKYDIVERS DIED IN JUNE, SEES ANOTHER FATAL CRASH, TWO PILOTS DEAD